ablanco1950/LicensePlate_RoboflowAPI_Filters_PaddleOCR/README.md

 The program is prepared to run in a time of 800 seconds (parameter: TimeLimit) so you have to wait that time until it ends.

+The results are different but similar to those obtained in the project https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR

 Other test videos can be downloaded from the addresses indicated in the program and in the references section.